top of page

 In this way, control is maintained not only by directing what people say, but by reshaping meaning so thoroughly that plain speech itself becomes difficult.

-At Wellspring, this is not limited to doctrinal terms.
-Even common words used by ordinary people are redefined, so that language itself began to shape, limit, and distort how members understand reality.
+At Wellspring, this is not limited to theological terms.
+Even common words gradually took on specialized meanings that shaped how members understood reality.

 Familiar Words Create Trust

 At first, these words were used in ways that felt ordinary.
-Newcomers heard what they expected to hear.
-Nothing seemed unusual.
+Newcomers heard what they expected to hear, and nothing seemed unusual.
+Because the vocabulary was familiar, many assumed the underlying meanings were familiar as well.

 When Meanings Quietly Shift

-People were not told directly that definitions had changed.
-Instead, the new meanings were reinforced through teaching, correction, examples, and consequences.
+People were not typically told that familiar words had acquired specialized meanings.
+Instead, the new meanings were reinforced through teaching, correction, examples, expectations, and the practical consequences of disagreeing.

 Let what you say be simply ‘Yes’ or ‘No’; anything more than this comes from evil.
 (Matthew 5:37)

-Language that requires constant reinterpretation or insider explanation does not bring clarity - it creates confusion.
+Language that requires constant reinterpretation or insider explanation does not bring clarity - it can create confusion and make genuine communication more difficult.

 “We Don’t Shun” - But the Practice Remained